occampos/Global_Happiness_Analysis/README.md

 ## How is happiness influenced by different country features?

-In analyzing correlations across all recorded years, it is evident that Log GDP per Capita, Life Expectancy, and Social Support exhibit the strongest positive associations with Happiness Score.
+In analyzing correlations from 2005 to 2023, it is evident that Log GDP per Capita, Life Expectancy, and Social Support exhibit the strongest positive associations with Happiness Score.
 Freedom also shows a positive correlation, albeit to a lesser degree.
 Generosity demonstrates a slight positive relationship, while Perception of Corruption displays a modest yet noteworthy negative correlation.
 These findings are supported by the heatmap displayed in [Visual 21](#visual_21).

-## How do countries that maintain consistent levels of happiness differ from those where happiness is constantly changing?
+The impact of country features on happiness varies between nations with high and low variance in Happiness Scores.
+Notably, countries with high happiness exhibit less variance, while those with lower happiness tend to display more variance.
+Generally features in countries with high variance show weaker associations with happiness, visualized in [Visual 27](#visual_27).
+This suggests that individuals in comparatively challenging situations may experience happiness regardless, while individuals in countries with higher happiness levels are more influenced by their circumstances.
+The relationship between Life Expectancy and Happiness Score remains consistent across both groups, indicating long lifespans as important regardless of a nation's happiness level.
+However, the association with Perception of Corruption differs significantly between the two groups.
+In countries with low variance, it is heavily negatively correlated, whereas in countries with high variance, there is no correlation.
+This implies that corruption has a diminished impact on individuals' lives when they face more pressing concerns and that concerns about corruption represent a luxury afforded to individuals in less problematic life situations.
+These findings are supported by the heatmap displayed in [Visual 28 and Visual 29](#visual_28_29).

+** look at features over time, change cmap vmin and vmax**

 ## Is there a global correlation in happiness, or is happiness primarily manifested at an individual countriy level?

 ## Can a nation experiencing low happiness generally anticipate a progression towards higher happiness over time?

 ## Does a general trend in happiness exist?

 ## How has COVID-19 affected happiness?

 </details>